albertogg/albertogg.github.com/_drafts/deploying-with-mina-and-rbenv.md

 ## Getting everything ready

-The first thing after installing mina will be to exclude _vendor_ folder from our Jekyll project build.
+The first thing after installing Mina will be to exclude _vendor_ folder from our Jekyll project build.

 ```ruby